Tuesday, October 30, 2018

 Unconditional Love

-As strong as that makes its ability to generate claims about matter and energy, it also makes scientific knowledge inapplicable to the existential, visceral nature of human life, which is unique and subjective and unpredictable.
 Science may provide the most useful way to organize empirical, reproducible data, but its power to do so is predicated on its inability to grasp the most central aspects of human life: hope, fear, love, hate, beauty, envy, honor, weakness, striving, suffering, virtue.”

 Paul Kalanithi MD.
 “When Breath Becomes Air.”
 Random House, 2016.

 "The essential dynamic of the shadow patriarch (dark side of male energy), whether operating within a man or woman, is the unrelenting drive to power, dominance, and control.
-In many ways this attempts to compensate for the loss of connection, love, and belonging, and ultimately for the loss of an ability to feel intimacy with life.”
+In many ways this attempts to compensate for the loss of connection, love, & belonging, and ultimately for the loss of an ability to feel intimacy with life.”
 Thanissara

 “Love is the bridge

 between you and everything.”
-Rumi

 “If you judge people (* including yourself *), you have no time to love them.”
 Mother Teresa

-“The love and attention you always thought
+“The love & attention you always thought

 you wanted from someone else,